 Castel National Park Opening Hours:

-Entrance closes one hour before cited closing time
+The entrance closes one hour before cited closing time

 Sunday–Thursday and Saturday: 8 am – 5 pm